Quasi-Monte Carlo and Multilevel Monte Carlo Methods for Computing Posterior Expectations in Elliptic Inverse Problems: Bayesian Inverse Problems

 \subsection{Model Elliptic Problem}

 We consider the model inverse problem of determining the distribution of the diffusion coefficient of a {divergence form} elliptic partial differential equation (PDE) from observations of a finite set of noisy continuous functionals of the solution.
-Let $D \subset \R^d$, for $d = 1,2$ or $3$, be a bounded Lipschitz domain, and denote by $\partial D$ its boundary. {The forward problem which underlies the inverse problem of interest here is to find} the solution $p(\cdot; \xi)$ of the following linear elliptic PDE, for given functions $k(\cdot; \xi) \in C(\overline D)$ and $f \in H^{-1}(D)$.
-The variational formulation of \eqref{eq:model} is to find $p(\cdot ; \xi) \in H^1_0(D)$ such that where the bilinear form $b$ and the linear functional $L$ are defined as usual, for all $v,w \in H^1_0(D)$ by
+Let $D \subset \R^d$, for $d = 1,2$ or $3$, be a bounded Lipschitz domain, and denote by $\partial D$ its boundary. {The forward problem which underlies the inverse problem of interest here is to find} the solution $p(\cdot; \xi_{\underline J})$ of the following linear elliptic PDE, for given functions $k(\cdot; \xi_{\underline J}) \in C(\overline D)$ and $f \in H^{-1}(D)$. { Although all results in this section apply also in the case of infinite-dimensional parameter vectors $\xi$, we restrict our attention to finite-dimensional $\xi_{\underline J}$ for consistency.}